setavenger/blindbitd/README.md

-# BlindBitd (not functional yet)
+# BlindBitd (wip)

-Receive and simple send functions but not integrated and not functional yet.
+Receive and send functionality.
 This is the daemon for the BlindBit Wallet.
+The daemon can be controlled with [BlindBit-cli](https://github.com/setavenger/BlindBit-cli).
+Still in early testing, only use with funds you can afford to loose.

 ## Todo